camille-hdl/website/content/blog/illustrate-your-comments/index.md

 └──────────┘  └──────────┘    └──────────┘  └──────────┘
 ```

-I generated this diagram with [monodraw](https://monodraw.helftone.com) a paid (but not expensive) macos app, which can export text-based drawings with options to easily paste into common comment formats.
+I generated this with [monodraw](https://monodraw.helftone.com) a paid (but not expensive) macos app, which can export text-based drawings with options to easily paste into common comment formats.

+We should pay attention not to draw huge diagrams, or to put one in every other comment in a file, which would be more annoying that useful.
+A drawing in comments, because it is done in such an awkward medium, should stay small and simple.

+If you feel that an illustration is too big to fit in a comment, you can still link to an external knowledge base or a dedicated file somewhere else in the repository.

 ![Monodraw text export menu](monodraw-export.png "A list of common comment formats in the monodraw export menu.")